Trac-Systems/trac-contract-example/README.md

 - Install on different machines than the Bootstrap's (ideally different data centers) with the exact setup in index.js
 - Upon start ("pear run . store1") copy the "Peer Writer" key
-- In the Bootstrap node screen, add the indexer: "/add_indexer --key adfadf..."
+- In the Bootstrap node screen, add the indexer: "/add_indexer --key TheIndexerWriterKey."
 - You should see a success confirmation
 - Usually 2 indexers on different locations are enough, we recommend 2 to max.
 4 in addition to the Bootstrap